Pollinator Habitat

 In 2021/22, the SSEA was a delivery partner for the Depave Paradise Program (by Green Communities Canada), which focuses on transforming paved areas of at least 100 m2 to greenspace, which can include pollinator friendly habitats.
 Hard surfaces such as pavement and cement have negative impacts on water quality by increasing stormwater runoff into waterways, which can carry sediment and pollutants with it.
 Depaving creates permeable surfaces to promote the infiltration of stormwater.
 The SSEA planted a pollinator garden in Honey Harbour Park (Township of Georgian Bay) with over 20 native pollinator-attracting wildflowers, grasses, trees and shrubs, to provide habitat as well as a buffer around the existing pond to further filter stormwater.

-Species were planted at Honey Harbour Park
+Species planted at Honey Harbour Park

 • Basswood (Tilia Americana)